uw-dims/dims-ad/docs/source/dimsdetaileddesign.rst

-* Use of encryption keys for users and groups (or other high-level organizational units) to encrypt data to be transferred between systems, to timestamp and sign files, and to maintain “chain of custody” for digital data.
+* Use of encryption keys for users and groups (or other high-level organizational units) to encrypt data to be transferred between systems, to timestamp and sign files, and to maintain "chain of custody" for digital data.

 * Management of data using abstract high-level organizational units that supports trust group operations, maintaining information relationships